support@paycron.com +1-800-982-1372

 What Is a Payment Facilitator?

 A Payment Facilitator (PayFac) is a company or organization that acts as an intermediary between merchants and payment processors to simplify the process of accepting electronic payments.
-The primary role of a Payment Facilitator is to streamline the onboarding of merchants and make it easier for them to accept payments, particularly for smaller businesses that may not have the resources or expertise to set up their own merchant accounts.
+The primary role of Payment Facilitators is to streamline the onboarding of merchants and make it easier for them to accept payments, particularly for smaller businesses that may not have the resources or expertise to set up their merchant accounts.

 Here’s how the process typically works:

-1. Merchant Onboarding: Instead of each individual merchant having to go through the often complex and time-consuming process of establishing a merchant account with a payment processor, a Payment Facilitator aggregates multiple merchants under its own master merchant account.
+1. Merchant Onboarding: Instead of each merchant having to go through the often complex and time-consuming process of establishing a merchant account with a payment processor, a Payment Facilitator aggregates multiple merchants under its master merchant account.

-2. Sub-merchant Accounts: The PayFac then creates sub-merchant accounts for each individual merchant within its system.
+2. Sub-merchant Accounts: The PayFac then creates sub-merchant accounts for each merchant within its system.
 These sub-merchant accounts enable each business to accept payments independently.

 3. Risk Management: Payment Facilitators often assume some level of risk by aggregating multiple merchants under their master account.
 They usually have systems in place to manage and mitigate this risk, such as underwriting processes and monitoring for fraudulent activity.